cmgonzales/info/README.md

-A birthday intro and information three.js with animated stars when the cursor moves
+A birthday information using three.js with animated stars when the cursor moves